lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/03_Info/20220828_google_SLR_SM.md

 pub_details|Kalpa Publications in Computing.
 Volume 12, 2019, Pages 250–260.
 Proceedings of 4th International Conference on the Internet, Cyber Security and Information Systems 2019 note|note

-- Chapter 4 "Syntheis of Stages" identifies five major stages and main activities associated with each stage.
+- Chapter 4 "Synthesis of Stages" identifies five major stages and main activities associated with each stage.
 Theses activites are extracted in the form of requirements.
+- For key cited papers see [Oosterwyk_Grant_et_al_2019.md](Oosterwyk_Grant_et_al_2019.md)

 ## Kraus, Sascha et al. (2020)
 aspect|value